dwat3r/stuff/README.md

 stuff
 =====

-These are short code snippets of my work
+These are short code snippets, and mandatory programs for university subjects.